You'll want to see the these fireflies!

 There are NO exact dates for this phenomenon – park officials say it could begin in mid-May or later in June.
 Two big factors: soil conditions and temperature play a huge role in the nature of this event.

-But in other news, the park did open the new Fireflies Trail on May 11.
+But in other news, the park has opened its Fireflies Trail.
 The trail begins at the picnic shelter and intersects with Bluff Trail and returns to the Harry Hampton Visitor Center.
 During the park’s peak visitation times in the evenings, the boardwalk will be reserved for visitors with special mobility needs.
 Other visitors are asked to use the new trail to view the phenomenon.

 Visitors to the park and lovers of nature also should be advised that firefly season is the most popular time at the park, so the park advises that visitors familiarize themselves with the following information and etiquette: